The best way to clean slate patios

 General advice regarding slate cleaning products

 Before sealing slate pavers or tiles it is important to clean the surface.
 Cleaning products are often used for a specific purpose, perhaps the removal of cement, grout, or organic contaminations.
-You need to select the correct one, you may even need a combination of cleaners.
+You will need to select the correct cleaning agent, you may even need a combination of different products.

 Pre-cleaning your slate patio

 Sealer Residue Remover – This product is used to carry out a general pre-clean of exterior slates, it will attack the thin film of resin that may have been left when using resin-based grouts or brush in compounds.
-Sealer Residue Remover can also be used to remove excess impregnating sealers and old water-based acrylic topcoat sealers.
-This product is typically used on new slate patios.
+Sealer Residue Remover can also be used to remove excess impregnating sealers and certain water-based acrylic topcoat sealers.
+Sealer Residue Remover is typically used on newly laid slate patios.

 Patio Cleaner Plus – Floorseal Patio Cleaner Plus is a fantastic cleaning product which is typically used to clean older slate patios of organic contaminations.
-It will remove black spot lichen, algae, slimes, fungi, and bird droppings.
-This product is a versatile cleaning agent which is used 1:1 with clean water (apply with a pump sprayer).
-It can also be used neat on severe staining and heavy organic build-ups as well as dirt and grime.
+Patio Cleaner Plus will remove mild black spot lichen, algae, slimes, fungi, and bird droppings.
+This product is a versatile cleaning agent which is diluted at 1:1 with clean water (apply with a pump sprayer).
+It can also be used undiluted on severe organic staining as well as dirt and grime.

 Cleaning your new slate patio

-When cleaning a new slate patio, we recommend using Sealer Residue Remover to clean the surface and to remove the resin slick which can be present around the joints.
-Many patios are jointed with brush-in style resin compounds, so Sealer Residue Remover is the obvious choice to pre-clean with.
-Please note some 2-part resins or severe resin staining may not be possible to remove via a cleaning fluid!
+When cleaning a new slate patio, we recommend using Sealer Residue Remover to clean the surface and to remove the invisible resin slick which causes ‘rainbowing’ which can be present around the joints.
+Many patios are jointed with brush-in style resin compounds, Sealer Residue Remover is the obvious choice to pre-clean newly laid slate with.
+Please note 2-part resins or severe/obvious resin staining will not be possible to remove via a cleaning fluid.
+This product is for general pre-cleaning and to break down oils left on the surface after applying a resin-based brush in compound to the joints.

 Cement & Grout Haze Remover can be used on either new or older patios.
-Please note it is designed for the removal cement-based grouts and cement staining from traditional mortars or grouts.
+Please note this product is designed for the removal cement-based grouts and cement/mortar staining from traditional mortars or grouts.

-Please note it is beneficial to pre-wet the surface of your slate patio before using a cleaning agent.
-We always recommend really rinsing the surface off afterwards as well to ensure all cleaning products are fully removed before any further work is carried out.
+It is beneficial to slightly pre-wet the surface of your slate patio before using a cleaning agent.
+We always recommend heavily rinsing the surface off afterwards to ensure all cleaning products are fully removed before any further work is carried out.

 Cleaning older slate patios